chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 ### powershell\_script default behavior examples
-The examples below are changes to the powershell\_script resource that take advantage of anonymous guard support.
+The examples below are changes to the powershell\_script resource that take advantage of anonymous resource support.

 #### powershell\_script guard interpeter default example